dhirajlaulkar/easybuy-ai/README.md

 # EasyBuy: Smart E-commerce Assistant

-EasyBuy is a modern, Gemini-powered Streamlit app that helps users discover, compare, and analyze products with AI.
+EasyBuy is a modern, Groq-powered Streamlit app that helps users discover, compare, and analyze products with AI.
 It provides personalized recommendations, image analysis, review insights, and product comparisons all in a beautiful, responsive UI.

 ## Features
 - **Product Recommendations:** Get tailored product suggestions based on your needs and budget.